EvaMaeRey/evamaerey/README.md

 geom_state <- ggregions::write_geom_region_locale(ref_data = us_states_ref)
 ```

+Then, user experience is very intuitive.
+The user can graph
-User experience: Use geo-referenced in an intuitive way with smart layer
+geo-referenced data in an intuitive way with smart layers like
-— borders are added under the hood!
+geom_state() — borders are added under the hood!

 ``` r
 # geo data without boarder info